www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

            * [ ] Create Dockerfile.
            * [ ] Create unit tests for the Java based Network worker execution.
            * [ ] Synchronize Playwright version in POM and Dockerfile.
+    * [ ] Persist bin folder.
+    * [ ] Provide a way in order to bootstrap and test as one command instead of 2.
+    * [ ] Create a script to deploy command on every computer.
     * [ ] Make it possible to switch between Java and Python version via environment variable, when calling this commands as project commands from a shell.
         * [ ] Make WorkerExecutionMain working.
         * [ ] Try to get the deployment to the live server working via a Java based Network worker execution.
     * [ ] Deploy live distro via Java version.
     * [ ] Remove the Python code, when the migration worked for the live distro.
         * [ ] Remove special flag for live distro.
 See `* [ ] Implement this in Python port via a new flag for that, in order not break the live server deployment.`.
 * [ ] Port `repo.process`.
     * [ ] Add flag, in order to parallelize tasks like pulling and pushing.
 * [ ] Port `net.splitcells.shell` related projects to Java/Maven.